parrot-stream/docker-zookeeper/README.md

 This image runs the official [*Apache ZooKeeper*](https://zookeeper.apache.org/) on a Centos Linux distribution.

+It also runs [*Netflix Exhibitor*](https://github.com/Netflix/exhibitor.git) as a monitoring, backup/recovery, cleanup and visualization tool for ZooKeeper.

 The *latest* tag of this image is build with the [latest stable](https://zookeeper.apache.org/releases.html) release of Apache ZooKeeper on Centos 7.

 You can pull it with: